-Applications are reviewed by Graduate Admissions and the Reading Department.
+Applications are reviewed by Graduate Admissions and the Department of Literacy Teaching and Learning.
 Graduate Admissions checks to see that all the required documents (application form, letters of reference, transcripts, etc.) are complete.
-Folders are not forwarded to the Reading Department for review unless they are complete.The Department reviews the applications as follows:
+Folders are not forwarded to the Department for review unless they are complete.The Department reviews the applications as follows:

 Each application is reviewed independently by two faculty members, using a review process that assesses each candidate in several areas (academic performance to date, subject matter knowledge, pedagogical knowledge, teaching skills, academic writing ability).
 Diversity is taken into consideration, but it is not weighted.
 Each candidate is given an overall rating.
 Prior to Summer 2014 the rating was scored from 1-6 (1= falls far below expectations, 6=far exceeds expectations).
 Starting with the Summer 2014 admission class, the rating was scored from 0-5 (0-insufficient data, 1=does not meet expectations, 2=minimally meets expectations, 3=acceptably meets expectations, 4=exceeds expectations, 5=far exceeds expectations).

 If the two reviewers' ratings are within 2 points (e.g., 4-4. or 5-4), then the two scores are averaged to make the final rating.

 If the two reviewers' ratings are two or more points apart (e.g., 5-3, or 2-6), then a third reviewer reads the application, without knowledge of the prior scores.
 The most discrepant score is dropped, and the average of the remaining scores counts as the final rating.
 However, the Department reserves the right to make a final rating based on a careful review by all members of the committee.